babdellghani/Kasper-Template/README.md

 -Fully responsive and mobile-friendly design
 -Built with HTML5 and CSS3
-Easily customizable with CSS variables
+-Easily customizable with CSS variables
-Reusable components and layout built with Flexbox Vanilla JavaScript for interactivity and functionality -Speed optimized for performance
+-Reusable components and layout built with Flexbox -Speed optimized for performance